bill-amadio/Spoon-Knife/testReadMe.md

 argument for script 01 output file specification and script 02 and 03 input and output file specification

 TRANSCRIPT_TAIL_PERCENT_ARRAY
 a bash shell script array to control median absolute deviation filtering of training transcripts.
 Array values must be between 0 and 1.
 No limit on the size of the array.
 For each value in the array, a model is trained and evaluated by filtering out the bottom (1 - TRANSCRIPT_TAIL_PERCENT_ARRAY value) of transcripts from the training set.

 TRAIN_PERCENT
 a value greater than 0 and less than or equal to 1.
 The expression dataset is partitioned TRAIN_PERCENT for training and (1 - TRAIN_PERCENT) for testing.
 If TRAIN_PERCENT = 1, no test set is created.

 TRAIN_TARGET_COLUMN
 argument to specify what column in the target data frame will be used as labels during training

 targetColumns
-a bash shell script array specifying the columns to be used as test labels when evaluating a model's performance.Performance reports are produced for each value in the array.
+a bash shell script array specifying the columns to be used as test labels when evaluating a model's performance.
+Performance reports are produced for each value in the array.
 No limit on the size of the array.

 ```

 ### 01-clean_split_data.R

-This script cleans the gene expression data -- i.e., it drops anything with invalid labels in either reported_gender or
+This script cleans the gene expression data -- i.e., it drops anything with invalid labels in either
-germline_sex_estimate, and if the training partition size < 1.0, it splits the data into training and testing sets that
+reported_gender or germline_sex_estimate, and if the training partition size < 1.0, it splits the data
-are saved as separate files to be used downstream.
+into training and testing sets that are saved as separate files to be used downstream.

 **Argument descriptions**